Deep within us, we hold a distant memory of the unconditional love we once held—a memory from our beginnings, and which we all still long for.

 Conditional love has created conflicting messages within us because while people may extol the virtues of love, they do not always uphold them.

 We tell our children we love them or want what is best for them; however, this is often influenced by our limited perspectives based on our narrow perceptions, or we unconsciously inflict our neediness or Perceived Needs onto them.

-(the is the 1st book in my new ‘Our Journeys to Peace’ Series)
+This is the 1st book in my new ‘Our Journeys to Peace’ Series)

-And we have been told that God loves us but also that he is vengeful.
+We have been told that God loves us but also that he is vengeful.

 Our psyches have thereby become riddled with conflicts about love.
 Conflicting messages about love keep us confused about love.

-Confusion about love—what unconditional love is;
+Confusion about love—what unconditional love is.

 How to give it—How to receive it,